-Vikas Dubey, 53, with at least 60 criminal charges against him, is on the run.
-A manhunt - with 25 police teams looking for him in more than 100 locations across Uttar Pradesh, the central Indian state of Madhya Pradesh and the India-Nepal border - is on to nab him.
+The ringleader of one of India's most feared criminal organisations is now on the run.
+Vikas Dubey, 53, has at least 60 criminal charges against him, and now has some 25 police teams looking for him in more than 100 locations across Uttar Pradesh, the central Indian state of Madhya Pradesh, and the India-Nepal border.

-Dubey’s associate Daya Shankar Agnihotri was arrested on July 4.
-He revealed how Dubey was in cahoots with local police officers, and was probably tipped off by one of them.
+Dubey’s associate, a man named Daya Shankar Agnihotri, was arrested on July 4.
+During interrogation, he revealed how Dubey was in cahoots with the local police, who almost certainly provided a tip off before the raid.

-An employee of the area’s power supply station also admitted that they cut off the electricity supply during the raid after receiving a call from someone who claimed to be from the Chaubepur police station.
+An employee at the local power station also admitted that they'd cut off the electricity supply during the raid after receiving a call from someone who claimed to be from the Chaubepur police station.

-Vinay Tiwari, the in-charge of the Chaubepur police station has since been suspended for his connections with the gangster.
-Tiwari had also gone missing from the scene of the encounter when Dubey’s gang began firing at police officials.
+Vinay Tiwari, the officer in charge of the Chaubepur police station has been subsequently suspended from his role.
+Several reports indicate that he'd actually gone missing from the scene when Dubey’s gang began firing at police officials.

 Following the encounter, the police demolished Dubey’s house on July 4 and found a cache of arms and ammunition stashed inside a secret bunker.

-The list of suspected criminals did not include Dubey’s name, even as it targeted many lesser-known gangsters.
+The list of suspected criminals did not include Dubey’s name, even though it targeted many lesser-known gangsters.

 Among the various political parties Dubey has often been associated with has been the Bharatiya Janata Party (BJP), to which Yogi Adityanath belongs.
 The BJP is also the party of Prime Minister Narendra Modi.

-However, in a sign of how fickle the politician-criminal nexus in Uttar Pradesh is, Dubey has also been an accused in the murder of a BJP leader: he allegedly killed Santosh Kumar Shukla, along with two cops, in 2001.
-He was acquitted after policemen who were witnesses to the crime refused to support the prosecution's case during trial.
+However, oddly, Dubey has also been an accused in the murder of a BJP leader: he allegedly killed Santosh Kumar Shukla, along with two cops, in 2001.
+He was acquitted after policemen who witnesses to the crime refused to support the prosecution's case during trial.

-In his three-decade long criminal career, Dubey has been arrested multiple times, but managed to get out on bail each time.
-An upper-caste man who found himself caught amidst rising caste-based disputes in 1990’s Uttar Pradesh, Dubey’s first visit to the police station was after a scrap with a lower-caste man, who he beat up for allegedly insulting his father.
+In his three-decade long criminal career, Dubey has been arrested multiple times, but has been released on bail each time.
+An upper-caste man who found himself caught amidst rising caste-based disputes in 1990s, Dubey’s first visit to the police station was after a scrap with a lower-caste man, who he beat up for allegedly insulting his father.

-In 1992, he was arrested for murdering two Dalit men, members of castes that were previously considered untouchables.
+In 1992, he was arrested for murdering two Dalit men, members of castes that in India were previously considered "untouchables."
 These incidents projected him as a symbol of upper-caste pride.

-Dubey often switched loyalties depending on which party was in power.
+Throughout his life, Dubey has often switched loyalties depending on the party in power.
 Apart from PM Modi’s BJP, he has allegedly been associated with the Bahujan Samaj Party (BSP) and Samajwadi Party (SP).
 The BSP has often been described as India’s largest party for Dalits, the very group Dubey has often been accused of targeting.